jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 }
 ```

 In the code above, we can see the use of the type selector and the setting of the `color` value to the `background-color` property.
-Because both of these rules are from the same origin and also have the same specificity, the order in which styles are declared will be taken into consideration, the rule that appears last will take precedence.
+Because both of these rules are from the same origin and also have the same specificity, the order in which styles are declared will be taken into consideration. **The rule that appears last will take precedence**.
 In this instance, the `background-color` will be `blue`.
 We can, however (not recommended) use the `!important` statement to override the normal declaration conflict resolution steps and brute force an increase in specificity.

 ## Specificity